hongyusu/hongyusu.github.io/_posts/2015-11-09-junction-hackathon-2015.md

 # Xplanner

-We deliver a product prototype which is an automatic trip planner that finds you flight tickets, hotels, attractions, restaurants and oragnizes everything into a consistent time line.
+We deliver a product prototype, [Xplanner](http://tripassistant.herokuapp.com), which is an automatic trip planner that finds you flight tickets, hotels, attractions, restaurants and oragnizes everything into a consistent time line.

 ## Motivations